 The most recent online casino to launch in the state was WynnBET, opening its virtual doors in 2020.
-Since the Professional and Amateur Sports Protection Act was overturned in 2018, there were eight new online casinos NJ opened.
+Since the Professional and Amateur Sports Protection Act (PASPA) was overturned in 2018, dozens of new online casinos opened.

-In terms of popularity, New Jersey has reported staggering numbers since the inception of online casino play in 2013.
+In terms of popularity, New Jersey has reported staggering numbers since the inception of online casino play.

 As of January 2022, New Jersey has brought in $3,623,186,590 in casino revenue and the state took in $576,165,682 in total taxes between online casinos and poker.
 Golden Nugget is the leader in terms of revenue brought in, racking up over $1.1 billion in total revenue, but of course, the best online NJ casino is up for debate.

 Registering at an Online Casino in New Jersey